textileio/papers/draft.md

 Models
 : Models are part of an Event Store's public-api.
-Their main responsibilities are to store instances of user-defined schemas, and operate on Entities defined by said schema.
+Their main responsibilities are to store instances of user-defined Schemas, and operate on Entities defined by said Schema.

 Actions
 : Every update to local and shared (i.e., across Peers) state